Offshore Crypto Company: The Substance Myth That Costs Founders (2026)

 Legitimate structuring vs the myth

 This is not an argument against offshore structures.
 There are sound legal, liability, regulatory and commercial reasons to use a particular jurisdiction or a foundation/wrapper.
-The narrow point: choose the structure for substance-backed reasons, counsel-analysed — not on the false premise that a registry alone eliminates tax.
+The narrow point: choose the structure for substance-backed reasons, analysed with counsel — not on the false premise that a registry alone eliminates tax.
 Legitimate structuring and the "no tax" myth are different things.

 Practical guidance